ca-ros/divvy-bikeshare/documentations/README.md

 <h2 align = "center">Combining data</h2>

+The process of combining all the data into one table as a yearly data and using the **File Naming Convention (FNC)**.

+Steps:

 1. Download all the data for year 2013 to 2021 [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
 2. Download the stations data [here](https://data.cityofchicago.org/api/views/bbyy-e7gq/rows.csv?accessType=DOWNLOAD), this data is from [Chicago Data Portal](https://data.cityofchicago.org/).
-For this analysis, I will refer to the table as **Official Stations** table.
+For this analysis, I will refer to the table as **Stations table**.
 3. After extracting the zip files, compile separately all the yearly bike-trips data and the stations data included in that folder.
 Name the folder as the year it represents.
 4. Start compiling the data.
-5. For file naming consistency, all combined trip-data must contain (year) followed by "-divvy-tripdata.csv"
+5. For file naming convention, all combined trip-data must named by "year" followed by "-divvy-tripdata.csv"

 *Using RStudio*
 ```r